Kommune 1: The "Pudding Assassination"

-Police files indicate that the planned attack was revealed by a Secret Service agent, since eleven students were arrested by officials of Division I (Political Police) on 5 April 1967.
+Police files indicate that a planned attack was revealed by a Secret Service agent, and eleven students were arrested by officials of Division I (Political Police) on 5 April 1967.
 They were supposed to have met under conspiratorial conditions and planned attacks against the life or health of Hubert Humphrey by means of bombs, plastic bags filled with unknown chemicals, or with other dangerous tools, such as stones.
+Those arrested were Ulrich Enzensberger, Volker Gebbert, Klaus Gilgenmann, Hans-Joachim Hameister, Wulf Krause, Dieter Kunzelmann, Rainer Langhans and Fritz Teufel.